-If you are getting an error while Windows 10 upgrade which says STOP 0XC000021A or STATUS_SYSTEM_PROCESS_TERMINATED, then its a security issue within the Windows.
+If you are getting an error while Windows 10 upgrade which says STOP 0XC000021A or STATUS_SYSTEM_PROCESS_TERMINATED, then it’s a security issue within the Windows.
 It is also possible that the system files have an issue, and they have been incorrectly modified.
-This does not necessarily mean that there is a malware problem, but one of the recently installed application might have modified or corrupted some core files.
+This does not necessarily mean that there is a malware problem, but one of the recently installed applications might have modified or corrupted some core files.
 This guide will help you troubleshoot this problem.

 This error occurs when a user-mode subsystem, such as WinLogon or the Client Server Run-Time Subsystem (CSRSS), has been fatally compromised and security can no longer be guaranteed.
 In response, the operating system switches to kernel mode.
 Microsoft Windows cannot run without WinLogon or CSRSS.
 Therefore, this is one of the few cases where the failure of a user-mode service can shut down the system.

 1] Uninstall Recently installed Program or Perform a System Restore

 A common cause of this problem is some 3rd-party programs.
 Try to identify any new program which you have installed and uninstall it.
 If you remember the recently installed program, you can try uninstalling them one by one.

 However, if the damage is already done, uninstallation will not help.
 In that case, you should perform a system restore to get back to a stable state of PC.